 What is a Super Tuscan wine?

-“Super Tuscan” is a term used to describe red wines from Tuscany that may include the use of non-indigenous grapes, particularly Merlot, Cabernet Sauvignon and Syrah.
-The creation of super Tuscan wines was a result of the frustration winemakers had towards a slow bureaucracy in changing the wine law of Italy during the 1970’s.
-Winemakers began mixing ‘unsanctioned’ wine varieties (like Merlot) into their blends to make high quality wines.
+“Super Tuscan” is a term used to describe red wines from Tuscany that may include non-indigenous grapes, particularly Merlot, Cabernet Sauvignon, and Syrah.
+The creation of super Tuscan wines resulted from the frustration winemakers had towards a slow bureaucracy in changing Italy’s wine law during the 1970s.
+Winemakers began mixing ‘unsanctioned’ wine varieties (like Merlot) into their blends to make high-quality wines.
 The legal system eventually yielded in 1992 with the creation of IGT, a new designation that gave winemakers the ability to be more creative.

 The First Super Tuscan

-The most famous super Tuscan wine is called “Tignanello” and was created by Antinori in 1971.
-It was the first super Tuscan wine and today Tignanello is a blend of 80% Sangiovese 15% Cabernet Sauvignon and 5% Cabernet Franc.
+The most famous super Tuscan wine was called “Tignanello” and was created by Antinori in 1971.
+It was the first super Tuscan wine, and today Tignanello is a blend of 80% Sangiovese 15% Cabernet Sauvignon and 5% Cabernet Franc.
 Tignanello commands about $80 a bottle, but you can find many other great valued super Tuscan wines today.
 Let’s find out how.

 How to Identify an IGT

 There’s a bit of a misnomer as to what a super Tuscan wine is because the flavor profile ranges quite a bit.
 You can find everything from fruity and racy 100% Sangiovese-based wines to deep, opulent Syrah-based wines.
-What ties them together is the use of the Toscana IGT classification and this notation will always be on the label.
+The Toscana IGT classification ties them together, and this notation will always be on the label.

 Why do we call them Super Tuscans?